-While all writers add their own nuances to the process, there are some helping hands for topic generation and editing, as well as platform options for where the words will live as they begin to flow.
+While all writers add their own nuances to the process, there are some helping hands for topic generation, editing and content writing in general, as well as platform options for where the words will live once they begin to flow.

 What would you give to get Ernest Hemingway’s opinion on your writing?
-As the namesake of this free online editing program, Hemingway App may be the closest you’re gonna get.
+This free online editing program may be the closest you’re gonna get to find out.
 The app reviews your writing to identify readability level, catch mistakes and suggest areas for improvement.
 It can pinpoint poor grammar, passive voice, hard-to-read sentences and more.
 Simply paste your copy into the app and it’ll go to town.
 While we use peer editing at Brafton, some writers may choose to use this tool on their own accord before sending the copy to the assigned editor.

-This blog topic generator helps writers when they hit a wall and struggle to come up with new content ideas.
+This blog content generator helps writers when they hit a wall and struggle to come up with new content ideas.
 Simply enter a few keywords you want to focus on, and the HubSpot Blog Ideas Generator will produce several titles and topics to spark inspiration.
-While you may not choose the exact title generated, it can be a helpful way to get the gears going again.
+While you may not choose the exact generated title, it can be a helpful way to get the gears going again.